syncfusion-content/wpf-docs/wpf/Diagram/BPMN-Shapes/BPMN-DataStore.md

 ---
 layout: post
-title: BPMN DataStore | Syncfusion
+title: Visualize graphical object using BPMN DataStore | Syncfusion
-description: DataStore is used to store or access data associated with a business process.
+description: How the DataStore is used to store or access data associated with a business process and how to customize their appearance?
 platform: wpf
 control: SfDiagram
 documentation: ug
 ---

-# BPMN DataStore
+# BPMN DataStore and its customization

 DataStore is used to store or access data associated with a business process.
-To create a [DataStore](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Controls.BpmnShapeType.html#fields#DataStore), set the Type property of the bpmnnode should be set to **DataStore**.
+To create a [DataStore](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Controls.BpmnShapeType.html#fields#DataStore), set the Type property of the bpmn node should be set to **DataStore**.
 The following code example explains how to create a DataStore.

 {% tabs %}
 {% highlight xaml %}